This page has information about treating depression. You can use these links to take you straight to sections about

 Between 50 and 65 people out of every 100 (50% to 65%) will see an improvement in their depression after taking antidepressants for 3 months.
 Most anti depressants take a few weeks to begin to work.
 You may need to take them for a few months to get the full benefit.
 If the first anti depressant you try doesn’t work, don’t be too worried.
 It is likely that another type will help.

-In the past 10 to 15 years a lot of new anti depressant drugs have become available.
+In the past 10 to 15 years a lot of new anti depressant medicines have become available.
 These seem to be more effective with fewer side effects than many of the older types.
-Like all drugs, anti depressants may have some side effects.
+Like all medicines, anti depressants may have some side effects.
 These will vary depending on the drug you are taking.
 Your doctor or specialist nurse will discuss all this in detail with you.

 Some people are worried that they might get hooked on anti depressants.
 This is unlikely to happen because they are not addictive drugs.
 But you will need to continue taking anti depressants for a while, even after you feel better.
 Doctors usually recommend that you take them for at least 6 months.
 When you do stop taking them, you need to do it gradually so that your brain and body have time to adjust.
 It is important to follow your doctor’s advice when stopping anti depressants to allow for this readjustment.